 In fact, if I had to come up with a criticism, it's that the story is perhaps a little too simple.
 She loves him, but societal conventions keep them apart and whoops!
 She winds up getting engaged to Daniel Day Lewis.
 Guess how it ends.
 Not that a film needs to be unpredictable.
 Is there ever any doubt that Frodo's going to melt that ring in the volcano even before Gandalf slips it to him?
 The joy is in the getting there, but there aren't even very many complications barring their inevitable outcome.
 That's what drove me to seek out Andrew Davies' 2007 adaptation for Masterpiece Theater, hoping for a slightly richer, more developed plot as Masterpiece Theater tends to deliver; but that turned out to be disappointingly inferior.
 In fact, this original film is surprisingly thorough in carrying over most everything from the novel except for some period political speeches by Elliot's character.
 It's just a simple story, and I don't imagine we'll ever see it told better on film than we do here.

-So, I've got three editions for today's comparisons: Warner Bros' lavish 2-disc special edition DVD from 2004, a random 2009 Indian DVD from UTV World Movies and Shemaroo World Cinema, and of course Criterion's recent blu.
+So, I've got four editions for today's comparisons: Warner Bros' lavish 2-disc special edition DVD from 2004, a random 2009 Indian DVD from UTV World Movies and Shemaroo World Cinema, and of course Criterion's latest DVD and blu.
 There is an even older US disc, from Image, which you can definitely go ahead and chuck though, as it's feature-less and non-anamorphic.
 And there's one more release, from 2007 that I haven't got, but which will play an important role in our discussion nonetheless.
 So let's get begin.

-Both blus have lossless DTS-HD audio tracks and optional English subtitles.
-Warner Bros also has Spanish and French options, both in dubbed audio and additional subtitle tracks.
-Warner's DVD has the same as the Warner Bros blu except it's a lossy 5.1 mix.
+Criterion's blu has lossless DTS-HD audio and optional English subtitles.
+Their DVD's the same, naturally, except the audio is lossy.
+Warner Bros has a 5.1 mix plus Spanish and French options, both in dubbed audio and additional subtitle tracks.
 UTV (surprisingly) has no foreign language or subtitle options, and just has the same 5.1 mix as Warner's DVD.

 But if you're wavering on the fence here, wait, because we haven't even gotten to the biggest distinction between the two releases: the extras.
-The Warner Bros releases (the 2004 DVDs and 2007 blu-ray are identical in this regard) feature a good deal of stuff, none of which, sadly, is on the Criterion edition.
+The Warner Bros releases (three years after their 2004 DVD, they released a 2007 blu-ray, which is identical in this regard) feature a good deal of stuff, none of which, sadly, is on the Criterion edition.
 Let's start big: an audio commentary by both Ivory and Merchant, along with Simon Callow (who played the Reverend Beebe) and the director of photography, Tony Pierce-Roberts.
 No commentary on the Criterion release at all; it's only here.

 And that's just disc 1.
 On the second DVD of the Warners version, we get a half hour documentary on the author from 1970 called E.M.
 Forster Remembered, interviews with Callow and Lewis, a featurette on the Merchant/ Ivory production team and a vintage television news report on the film that talks to Merchant, Carter, Elliot and others.
 There's also a slideshow, though interestingly, no trailer.
 But none of that is on the Criterion disc.
 The DVDs are also packaged in a very attractive slip case with an eight-page booklet.